solvld/progress-counter/README.md

 **Progress Management:**
    - Each card includes buttons to reset progress or modify the current value, providing flexibility and control over your goals.

+**Theme Toggler:**
+   - Quickly switch between light and dark themes for optimal readability and personalized browsing.

 ## Practical Application

 - Track your progress in achieving personal goals, such as reading books, visiting museums, and other engaging activities.